 So, how will you eat?
 The extent to which this can be a challenge for transitioning vegans will depend on prior eating habits and the strategy of the transition.
 Some will move quickly, while others will begin crowding out animal products, progressing to eating 100% vegan.

 At this time it can be helpful to consult one of the many available vegan food guides, the best of which illustrate pictorially how simple it can be to design a flexible and healthful vegan diet.
 The most recent iterations include a visual representation of a dinner plate, colorfully divided in to food groups and servings per day—fruits, vegetables, grains, legumes, nuts and seeds.
 By building in allowances for personal preferences, these guides illustrate how to plan a day’s worth of healthy meals with ease.
-Similarly informative and easy to follow are The Plant Plate, designed by Ginny Messina, RD; The Vegan Plate from Brenda Davis, RD and USDA Guidelines 2015: The Sustainable Power Plate as depicted by The Physicians Committee for Responsible Medicine (PCRM).
+Similarly informative and easy to follow are the Vegan for life food guide, designed by Ginny Messina, RD; the vegan plate from Brenda Davis, RD; and 2020-2025 Dietary Guidelines for Americans recommendations as depicted by the Physicians Committee for Responsible Medicine (PCRM).
 All are science-based and have been accepted and published worldwide.
 In addition, to being extremely helpful for new vegans, they are simple to share with inquisitive friends, family and concerned healthcare providers.

 Once you can envision a new way to eat, you can begin filling your kitchen with plant foods, taking advantage of ready-made animal-product substitutes if you desire.
 Many countries have seen increases in vegan-friendly restaurants, and these can serve as sources of inspiration for your own cooking or act as mainstays for those who dislike cooking or feel insecure in the kitchen.
 However, proactively honing your food preparation skills allows better control of your food intake at home and improves your abilities to analyze menus and question servers and chefs when dining out.